pluralsight/guides/published/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 3. It is simple.

 # Free
 WebRTC is an [open source project](https://webrtc.org/) with many spin-offs in various languages.
 The only part of WebRTC that is not built-in is its signaling mechanism or protocol, which is required to coordinate communication between the browsers involved in the connection.
-Messing with STUN/TURN servers manually can get hairy quickly so the easiest option is to use an already-hosted public server or to use a service that takes care of that for you, such as PubNub, Twilio, Xirsysm, and so on.
+Messing with the signaling (mainly, STUN and TURN servers) manually can get hairy quickly so the easiest option is to use already-hosted public servers or to use a service that takes care of that for you, such as PubNub, Twilio, XirSys, and so on.

-Still, if you're curious about STUN/TURN servers, check out this [link](https://www.twilio.com/docs/api/stun-turn/faq).
+If you're curious about STUN/TURN servers, check out this [link](https://www.twilio.com/docs/api/stun-turn/faq).

 # Supported
 WebRTC is compatible with Firefox, Opera, and Chrome: desktop and mobile.
 There's even a cool browser that is built on top of WebRTC; it's called [Bowser](http://www.openwebrtc.org/bowser/) and was developed by Ericsson Research.